What's it for?

-We offer cardiac catherizations at three locations: HealthPark Medical Center in Fort Myers, Gulf Coast Medical Center in Fort Myers, and Cape Coral Hospital in Cape Coral.
+We offer cardiac catherizations at two locations: HealthPark Medical Center in Fort Myers and Gulf Coast Medical Center in Fort Myers.

 The cardiac catherization labs at Lee Health are open 24 hours a day, 7 days a week.
 We offer many procedures that are not available anywhere else in the region.

 We are one of the only health systems in the region to perform catheterizations through the arm, using the radial artery approach.
 We are actively involved in the latest research, and able to consistently provide our patients with the most advanced and safest procedures.